hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 And here are our overall conclusions:

 1. On modern JDK versions, the G1 is one monster of a collector.
-It handles heaps of dozens of GB with ease, keeping maximum GC pauses within 200 ms. Under extreme pressure it doesn't show brittleness with catastrophic failure modes.
+It handles heaps of dozens of GB with ease (we tried 60 GB), keeping maximum GC pauses within 200 ms. Under extreme pressure it doesn't show brittleness with catastrophic failure modes.
 Instead the Full GC pauses rise into the low seconds range.
 Its Achilles' heel is the upper bound on the GC pause in favorable low-pressure conditions, which we couldn't push lower than 20-25 ms.
 2. JDK 8 is an antiquated runtime.
 The default Parallel collector enters huge Full GC pauses and the G1, although having less frequent Full GCs, is stuck in an old version that uses just one thread to perform